 The 5711 remains true overall to the original jumbo, however there are some immediately noticeable differences.
 The 5711 has gained a sweep second hand and the dial is a graduated almost electric blue tone rather than the deeper blue/black of its predecessor.
 It has also “bulked up” slightly in keeping with modern tastes and the case is no longer monoblock but uses a 3 part construction.
 Other upgrades include luminova, a tri-fold clasp over the blades of the 3700 and a larger crown commensurate with the chunkier case and ears.

 There is absolutely no doubt that the 5711 is a beautiful watch.
-Timeless styling, Patek pedigree, and Genta flair.
+Timeless styling, design pedigree, and from one of the holy trinity of watchmakers.
 But this is not just a beautiful watch.
 It has become the worlds most desirable sports watch with waiting lists passing ten years and one which sells without a second thought at close to 3x RRP.